marecl/settingsManager/README.md

 # settingsManager

+This is legacy version to use with ArduinoJson v5!

 Handler for ESP8266 settings such as WiFi, NTP and update server.
 It's meant to be an universal, secure toolbox.